Gigsama/FullStack-Test-001/README.md

 - **Flexibility:**
   - You may use alternative AI models, stacks, or additional enhancements as desired.
+  - It should be able to adapt to bible version changes. eg. "Give me the NIV" should switch the version.
   - The detection should be robust ie. handle explicit mentions of scriptures, scripture finding/quoting, implicit mentions eg. "Next Verse", etc just as in a sermon.

 ## Resources